WHERE TO EAT

 A traditional lacquer serving tray of red and black, covered in dishes from a classic kaiseki course meal.

 Kaiseki ryori is infamous for its high price point, which can be attributed to the high-quality ingredients, the sophisticated presentation, and the craftsmanship of the dedicated chefs.
 These are major selling points in Japan, where the culinary arts are highly celebrated.
+During a kaiseki dining experience, it could be said that the chef is the conductor of a symphony that you will enjoy.
+For this reason, the concept of omotenashi (hospitality) goes hand-in-hand with kaiseki ryori.

 If you’re lucky enough to eat at a kaiseki restaurant, come hungry.
 Chefs will typically serve a minimum of seven courses, each building on top of one another.
-The seasonal dishes can also be customized for vegans, vegetarians, and those with other dietary restrictions too, so long as you let them know ahead of time.
+The seasonal dishes can also be customized for vegans, vegetarians, and those with other dietary restrictions, so long as you let them know ahead of time.

 What does kaiseki mean?